Nuitka/Nuitka-website/doc/doc/roadmap.rst

    are resumed, produced shared and non-shared parts of multiple distributions.

-   The plugins in Nuitka are still somewhat wild west when it comes to copying DLLs and data files as they see fit, sometimes, but not always, reporting to the core, so it could scan dependencies.
-Work is being done to clean them up.
-Some, most recently numpy, have been changed to make them yield objects describing tasks and executing them in the core.
-This way there is a chance to know what the program does and make this kind of change.
-This transition is almost complete, but the Qt plugins are still missing.
+   The plugins in Nuitka are cleaned up entirely, when comes to copying DLLs and data files now.
+The main confusion right now is the different handling of extension modules, and DLLs, that should be unified in order to make the code that deals with it less repetitive.

 -  Dejong Stacks: More robust parser that allows stdout and stderr in same file with mixed outputs.